SAP-archive/BUILD/Contribution.md

 <li>Be sure your author field in Git is filled out correctly, including full name and email address.
 This enables us to credit you for your contribution.</li>
 </ul>

-**4.**   Perform the requisite pre-pull request testing procedures.
+**6.**   Perform the requisite pre-pull request testing procedures.
 Please include tests to prove your code works.

-**Before you submit your completed code, do the following**:

-**5.**   Review the [Apache License] (https://github.wdf.sap.corp/Norman/Drive/blob/master/License.txt) (which describes contributions) which outlines both your and the Project Norman Open Source Community's legal rights regarding your contribution.

-**6.**  Download, read, sign, and send us our [Individual Contribution License Agreement] (https://github.wdf.sap.corp/Norman/Drive/blob/master/docs/SAP%20Individual%20Contributor%20License%20Agreement.pdf) if you want to submit code as an individual.
-Alternatively, if you want to submit code on behalf of your employer, a company representative authorized to do so needs to download, fill, and print the [Corporate Contributor License Agreement] (https://github.wdf.sap.corp/Norman/Drive/blob/master/docs/SAP%20Corporate%20Contributor%20License%20Agreement.pdf) form.

-**To submit your completed code, do the following**:

 **7.**  Push the changes on your fork,  and submit pull request for original repository.
 Fore more information, see [Using Pull Requests](https://help.github.com/articles/using-pull-requests/).

 **Note**:  For guidelines on commit messages, see the [Project Norman Guidelines](https://github.wdf.sap.corp/Norman/Norman/blob/master/Project%20Norman%20Style%20Guide.md).

-**After you have submitter your completed code, do the following**:

-**9.**   Wait for a response from the project team reviewer or committer for the area to which your bug fix or enhancment applies.
+*8.**   Wait for a response from the project team reviewer or committer for the area to which your bug fix or enhancment applies.
 For more information on the the reviewing process, see <a href="#Reviewers">Reviewers</a>